4rknova/xtracer/README.md

 --------------------------

-XTracer should be able to compile and run on any system equipped with openmp compatible c and c++ compilers.
+XTracer should be able to compile and run on any system equipped with openmp compatible c and c++ compilers and cmake.

 The source code is distributed along with a makefile configuration script for unix based systems with a GNU toolchain installed.
-To view all the available configuration options type: ./configure --help.
-Once the configuration is done, you can build the binary by typing: make -j.
-To install the binary in your system
-type: make install.
-To uninstall type: make uninstall
+Use the following commands:

+    ./configure
+    make

 How to use
 ----------